kaspermarstal/bookify/README.md

 	]

-The result will be returned form the cache the next time the search is performed. `bookify` will gracefully fall back to a regular superagent instance (i.e. without cache) if the `superagent` argument is not supplied.
+`bookify` will return a cached result the next time the search is performed and avoid hitting the GoogleBooks API.
+The search function always returns a promise that is fulfilled when the result is retrieved fomr either GoogleBooks API or cache.
+The search function will gracefully fall back to a regular superagent instance (i.e. without cache) if the `superagent` argument is not supplied.

 ## Advanced Usage

-The search method optionally accepts an options object.
-See below for an overview of the available options.
+The constructor optionally accepts an options object.
+The available options are:

+`key` : Your Google API key (Optional)
+`field` : Search in a specified field (title, author, publisher, subject or isbn) (Optional)
+`offset` : The position in the collection at which to start the list of results (Default: 0)
+`limit` : The maximum number of results to return (Max 40) (Defult: 10)
+`type` : Restrict results to books or magazines (Default: all)
+`order` : Order results by relevance or newest (Default: relevance)
+`lang` : Restrict results to a specified language (two-letter ISO-639-1 code) (Default: en) `returnFields`: Restrict response to the specified fields (Default: all)

+## Example

-	import googlebooks from 'googlebooks';
+	import bookify from 'bookify';

 	const options = {
 		key: "YOUR API KEY",